 When Insert Delay in Robots.txt is set to Yes, the Barracuda Web Application Firewall automatically inserts “crawl-delay” in the robots.txt file with the specified Delay Time.
 All good bots should honor the delay time specified in the robots.txt file while accessing the web application.
 If not, it is identified as a bad bot and the corresponding action is taken as configured on the SECURITY POLICIES > Action Policy page.

-Steps to Enforce a Web Scraping Policy
+Enforce a Web Scraping Policy

 To enforce a web scraping policy for a web application, perform the following steps:

-Step 1 - Create a Bot Whitelist
+Step 1 - Add a Bot to the Allowed Bots List

-- In the Add Bot Whitelist page, specify values for the parameters (Parent Name, User Agent and Host).
+- In the Add Bot page, specify values for the parameters (Parent Name, User Agent and Host).

 - Click Save.